quic-mtuttle/aimet/Docs/featureguide/autoquant.rst

         .. container:: tab-heading

-            Load the model for automatic quantization.
-In this code example, we will convert PyTorch MobileNetV2 to ONNX and use it in the subsequent code
+            The following code example converts the PyTorch MobileNetV2 model to ONNX and uses it in the subsequent code.

         .. literalinclude:: ../snippets/onnx/apply_autoquant.py
             :language: python